This article may contain compensated links. Please read disclaimer for more info.

 If you can bear to leave the city center, a day trip to Versailles is well worth it.
 Just half an hour by train from Paris, Versailles is a royal castle located on the Paris outskirts.
 This World Heritage castle was once the official royal residence for more than 100 years until the French Revolution in 1789.

-At Versailles, visitors can explore the Palace of Versailles inside as well as explore the magnificent manicured Versailles Gardens beautifully decorated with fountains and other water games.
-Also, be sure to visit the nearby le Petit Trianon, designed by the order of King Louis XV for his long-term mistress Madame de Pompadour, or L’Hameau de la Reine, which was once the quarters of Queen Marie Antionette.
+At Versailles, visitors can visit the Palace of Versailles inside as well as explore the magnificent manicured Versailles Gardens beautifully decorated with fountains and other water games.
+Also, be sure to visit the nearby le Petit Trianon, designed by the order of King Louis XV for his long-term mistress Madame de Pompadour, or L’Hameau de la Reine, which was once the quarters of Queen Marie-Antionette.

-To avoid the most out of Versailles and the Gardens, leave for Versailles as early as you can.
-Also, Versailles skip-the-line tickets are a must as lines to visit the Palace are always very long.
+To get the most out of Versailles and the Gardens, leave for Versailles as early as you can.
+This Versailles bundle with transfer, audio guide, and skip-the-line tickets is highly recommended as lines at Versailles are always very long.
+For a self-guided visit, there are different kinds of Versailles tickets to visit the Palace, Marie-Antoinette’s Estate, and garden shows.

 While Paris is just lovely during the day, when the city is lit up at night, it’s just magical.
 The perfect way to see all the Paris city lights is on a night cruise along the Seine River.
 As you cruise down the river, you’ll see all the city’s iconic landmarks and monuments aglow.